HereticWay/DXVKStateCacheBank/README.md

 Binary uploads may not work through swagger's "try it out" feature for some reason.
 I recommend you use `curl` or Postman instead.

+## Passwords are now stored in plain text, but I plan to encrypt them and use http basic authentication too for simplicity.
+Requests aren't authenticated right now.

 # How to run the project
 On Linux:
 ```shell